 Since we’re likely to be out in some unfamiliar terrain from time to time for astrophotography, having a sturdy bag with some protection for the camera and lenses.
 A tough camera bag is a good idea for any type of outdoor photography, not just astrophotography.

 It used to be that we carried star charts or a small book to help find objects in the night sky, now we can use our smartphone to assist our astronomy goals for the evening.
 Many apps are free, others are very low cost.
 Not all apps work with the operating systems our phone may have, so be sure to search for Android or iOS apps, whichever you have.

 Some of these apps will have ads, but a paid app shouldn’t have any ads.
 Some apps will continue to work offline, which is useful if you’re outside of your carrier’s coverage area.

 …and the Rest

-That’s the basic kit.
+That’s the basic astrophotography kit.
 The other items are somewhat generic and apply to any sort of outdoor photographic excursion.
 Comfortable shoes are an absolute must.
 Nothing takes away the joy of doing something outside as quickly as sore feet will.
 Moisture-wicking socks are a good addition for the extra level of comfort and protection they add.

-Even on a Summer night, temps can fall enough to make having a light jacket on a good idea.
+Even on a summer night, temps can fall enough to make having a light jacket on a good idea.
 In colder areas or colder months, adequate protective clothing can make the difference between staying out and having fun or leaving to go get warm and safe.